redstone99/hass-alert2/README.md

 Alert2 defines a few new service calls.

 `alert2.report` notifies the system that an event-based alert has fired.
 It takes two parameters, the "domain" and "name" of the alert that fired.
 You can also pass an optional `message` argument specifying a template for a message to include with the firing notification.
 That domain/name should be declared in either the `tracked` or `alerts` section of your config (described above).  `alert2.report` overrides any `condition` and `trigger` specified in the event alert declaration.

+You may also pass a `data` dictionary.
+This is merged with any default dictionary configured.

 An example of using alert2.report in the action section of an automation: